-Employees may contribute accrued vacation, compensatory time, or one (1) day of accrued sick leave per calendar year to benefit another employee at the same College who is suffering from a catastrophic illness or who is unable to report to work due to pandemic quarantine measures.
-To be eligible to receive leave, employees must have been employed for at least twelve (12) consecutive months and have had exhausted their own leave options and have been absent for at least thirty (30) days during the prior six (6) months.
-To be eligible to donate sick leave, employees must maintain a minimum of one hundred sixty (160) hours of sick leave.
+Employees may contribute accrued vacation, compensatory time, or accrued sick leave to benefit another employee at the same College who is suffering from a catastrophic illness or who is unable to report to work due to pandemic quarantine measures.
+To be eligible to receive leave, employees must have exhausted their own leave options.
 Accrued vacation or sick leave may be donated in no less than one (1) day increments.
 Hours donated, but not used, will be maintained in a shared leave pool and distributed on an as needed basis to eligible employees by a Shared Leave Committee designated by the College.